Common-Provenance-Framework/CPF-Toolbox/README.md

 The local name part (after the colon) must contain only letters, digits, hyphens, and underscores.
 Colons, spaces, parentheses, and accented characters in local names cause escaping issues in the output and break interoperability with other PROV tools.

-Put human-readable descriptions in `externalId` or `prov:label` attributes — not in the identifier itself.
+Put human-readable descriptions in `cpm:comment` or `prov:label` attributes — not in the identifier itself.

 ```
 gen:centrifuge_5810R              ← clean identifier